 - Chapter 572 is titled "The Times They Are A-Changin'".

 - The Polar Tang, primary mobile underwater base of operations for the Heart Pirates is not only a yellow submarine, but has a significant resemblance to the one used in the film of the song.
+In another reference to that film, the death of Brooks crew emulates the Meanies destroying Pepperlands musicians one after another until the solo is left to be silenced.

 - Nearly 600 chapters after his meeting with Luffy, Gaimon reappears in a cover page after the timeskip with a new friend.
 Sarfunkel.
 Together, they are Gaimon and Sarfunkel.